 netlify/functions/process-upload-background.ts → 15 min cap

-The -background suffix is the trigger.
-Calls return 202 immediately and the function continues.
-Pair with a status endpoint and a small KV write so the client can poll.
+Either way the call returns 202 immediately and the function keeps running.
+Pair it with a status endpoint and a small Netlify Blobs / KV write so the client can poll for the result.
 See edge function timeout for the parallel Vercel pattern.

 Step 5: Pin function region to match your upstream